Joint Stock Company Kaspi.Kz (KSPI) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-The Law Offices of Frank R. Cruz announces that investors with losses related to Joint Stock Company Kaspi ("Kaspi" or the "Company") (NASDAQ: KSPI ) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., Jan.
+16, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Joint Stock Company Kaspi ("Kaspi" or the "Company") (NASDAQ: KSPI ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN JOINT STOCK COMPANY KASPI (KSPI), CLICK
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN JOINT STOCK COMPANY KASPI (KSPI), CONTACT THE LAW OFFICES OF HOWARD G. SMITH

 What Is The Lawsuit About?